kvnloughead/godo/README.md

 See [SETUP.md](./SETUP.md) for a quickstart guide.

+## Limitations

+- Todo.txt style parsing is not implemented, so the context and projects fields are not filled.
+However searching by context and project is handled by text searches starting with `@` or `+`.

 ## Endpoints that don't require authentication

 Usage example s assume you are running the app locally with either `make run/api` or `make run/air`.
 The API is currently not deployed.